Fairmont Olympic Hotel: History

 Builders broke ground on April 1, 1923, and construction began.
 The steel frame was started in January 1924, and by November, the building was completed.
 The total cost for construction was $5.5 million, with $800,000 going to furnishings alone.
 The hotel was operated by Niagara Falls businessman Frank A. Dudley and the United Hotels Company.

 The Olympic Hotel's grand opening took place on December 6, 1924, with a grand dinner and dance attended by more than 2,000 Seattle residents and their guests.
 Hundreds more people lined the streets just to catch a glimpse of the new hotel.

 In 1953, the University of Washington's Board of Regents extended the hotel's lease.
 At the same time, they approved a plan to demolish the Metropolitan Theatre, around which The Olympic Hotel had been built.
 The theatre had been a Seattle institution since it opened on October 2, 1911.
 The theatre's last night was December 4, 1954, hosting a performance of What Every Woman Knows starring Helen Hayes.
 The theatre was torn down, and a new drive-in motor entrance to the hotel was built in its place.

 On August 1, 1955, Western Hotels assumed management of The Olympic Hotel.
 Western, renamed Western International in 1963, operated the Olympic until September 1, 1980, when the hotel was taken over by Four Seasons Hotels and Resorts.
 By that time, the hotel had been added to the National Register of Historic Places, to help ensure the preservation of the aging hotel's historic architecture.

 Four Seasons undertook a $60 million renovation, which included the conversion of more than 750 small guest rooms into 450 updated units.
-The hotel reopened to guests on May 23, 1982 as the Four Seasons Olympic Hotel, with a grand re-opening celebration held on July 10, 1982.
+The hotel reopened to guests on May 23, 1982, as the Four Seasons Olympic Hotel, with a grand re-opening celebration held on July 10, 1982.

 In the mid-1990s, the University of Washington sold a 64 percent stake in the hotel to Chicago-based real-estate investment firm JMB Realty.
 In 2003, UW and JMB sold the Olympic to Legacy Hotels, which turned management of the property over to Fairmont Hotels & Resorts.
 The hotel was renamed The Fairmont Olympic Hotel on July 31, 2003.
-The hotel joined Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2018.

 The hotel was renovated at a cost of $25 million from 2020 to 2022.
 It was sold in December 2024 to Los Angeles-based Trinity Investments.